Anything that’s designed is used to complete an activity.

 For example, an app for buying homes can be hard to navigate with confusing menus and terribly written listings, but it can still be used.
 It would not be very usable, but someone would still be able to access it.
 If the app required users to input a credit card number in order to see home listings, it would block access for anyone who does not have a credit card or would be uncomfortable sharing this information.
 The first example reduces usability, the second blocks all access.

 Ways People are Denied Access

 Sometimes, a design is made in such a way that people can’t use it to do what they want to do.
-The design—whether it be a ladder, or voting machine, or bus, or a smartphone—blocks the person.
+The design—whether it be a ladder, voting machine, bus, or smartphone—blocks the person.
 The design (and the designers who made it) are to blame for withholding access.